 However, it does focus more on prevention than it does crisis management or response.
-Really, the only true way to combat an online reputation attack is through prevention; otherwise, you had better call Reputation.com because if you lose control of your reputation online without having control of your first three pages of Google in advance, then you’re doing to have to pour both talent and treasure into a deep hole for at least three months before you see any real change, six months before you see any permanent change, and a year before the threat is effectively neutralized.
+Really, the only true way to combat an online reputation attack is through prevention; otherwise, you had better call an expert such as me at Gerris Corp because if you lose control of your reputation online without having control of your first three pages of Google in advance, then you’re doing to have to pour both talent and treasure into a deep hole for at least three months before you see any real change, six months before you see any permanent change, and a year before the threat is effectively neutralized.

 The deck is a little rough so there are some mistakes in the deck, but the education is all there.
 If you read the deck and watch the video, you’ll at least be taking the first steps towards taking back your reputation online.
 Special Thanks to Attorney John Yannone for his support.

 Feel free to own the yacht but hire a crew if you’re not yet seaworthy.
 If you get my drift and want to adopt the yachting lifestyle yourself but either don’t have the mad sailing skills yourself, don’t yet posses a world-class crew, and don’t know yet where to go, then you should give me a call or reach out me by email — so I can help you pilot your vessel now, in the tranquil blue-green shallows of the Caribbean, as well as in the roughest seas and into — as well as out of — the storm.